MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pffriends/functions/pffriendsservergetfriendslistasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 See also ServerAddFriendAsync, ServerGetPlayerProfileAsync, ServerRemoveFriendAsync, ServerSetFriendTagsAsync.
 When the asynchronous task is complete, call [PFFriendsServerGetFriendsListGetResultSize](pffriendsservergetfriendslistgetresultsize.md) and [PFFriendsServerGetFriendsListGetResult](pffriendsservergetfriendslistgetresult.md) to get the result.

 ## Requirements